Ewenny Priory

 Ewenny Priory (Priordy Ewenni), in Ewenny in the Vale of Glamorgan, Wales, was a monastery of the Benedictine order, founded in the 12th century.
 The priory was unusual in having extensive military-style defences and in its state of preservation; the architectural historian John Newman described it as “the most complete and impressive Norman ecclesiastical building in Glamorgan”.
 Following the Dissolution of the Monasteries, parts of the priory were converted into a private house by Sir Edward Carne, a lawyer and diplomat.
-This Elizabethan house was demolished between 1803-1805 and replaced by a Georgian mansion, Ewenny Priory House.
+This Elizabethan house was demolished between 1803 and 1805 and replaced by a Georgian mansion, Ewenny Priory House.
 The house is still owned by the Turbervill family, descendants of Sir Edward.
 The priory is not open to the public apart from the Church of St Michael, the western part of the priory building, which continues to serve as the parish church (Church in Wales) for the village.
 The priory is in the care of Cadw and is a Grade I listed building.

 History

 The priory was founded by Maurice de Londres in 1141.
 Maurice granted the Norman church of St. Michael to the abbey of St. Peter at Gloucester, now Gloucester Cathedral, together with the church of St Brides Major and the chapel at Ogmore "in order that a convent of monks might be formed".
 The church had been built in the 12th century by his father, William de Londres, one of the Norman knights of Glamorgan.

 There had been an older, monastic cell on the site, of the Celtic church.
 It is described in the 12th century Book of Llandaff as dedicated to Eguenni, an early Welsh saint.
-De Londres plundered the site with the intent of building a castle on it but was stopped by a decree from Pope Honorius II dated 12th April 1128 which threatened De Londres with excommunication.
+De Londres plundered the site with the intent of building a castle on it but was stopped by a decree from Pope Honorius II dated 12 April 1128 which threatened De Londres with excommunication.

 The priory was dissolved in 1536 by which time its complement of monks totalled only three.
-It leased in the same year to Sir Edward Carne.
+It was leased in the same year to Sir Edward Carne.
 Carne was a lawyer and diplomat, and held a number of positions at the courts of Henry VIII and of his successors.
 In 1545 he purchased the priory, along with its possessions and began the construction of Ewenny Priory House, incorporating many of the priory structures.
 The Carnes also established two deer parks on the estate, one for fallow and one for red deer.
 The estate descended in the Carne family to Edward Carne (died 1650) who was succeeded by his two daughters and co-heirs, Blanche and Martha.
 Blanche (died 1685) inherited Ewenny, and married her cousin Colonel Sir John Carne (died 1682), of Corntown.
 Their son Richard Carne (c.1669-1713) was succeeded by his two sisters and co-heirs, Frances (died 1714), the wife of Edward Turbervill of Sutton, and Jane (died 1741).
 Edward and Frances Turbervill were succeeded by their son Richard Turbervill, who became the sole owner of the Ewenny estate on the death of his aunt in 1741.